How to Live Frugally on One Income in 2022

 How to Live Frugally on One Income and Still Be Happy

-Some people question how to live frugally and happy because they believe they need all the income they can get to buy happiness.
+Some people question how to live frugally and be happy because they believe they need all the income they can get to buy happiness.
 There’s nothing wrong with that, but when your life takes a different turn, and you have to survive on one income, then you have to make do with what you have, be more creative and resourceful, and at the same time, find happiness with what you have.

 I would love to hear from you!